marshrossney/percolation/README.md

-# P1B pandemic 'laboratory'
+# P1B percolation 'laboratory'

-A toy model of a pandemic that is in reality a percolation model with a lazily spun narrative revolving around cake.

-Written in Winter 20201 as a 'computer experiment' for Physics 1B undergraduate 'labs' at the University of Edinburgh.
+A simple percolation model intended as a 'computer experiment' for Physics 1B undergraduate labs at the University of Edinburgh, used during the Spring semester of 2021 when courses had to be delivered remotely.

 ## Installation